averymc-dev/hipCoffeeCo/README.md

 - Making the site responsive to smaller screens
 - Decreasing load times
-- Add customers name to order
+- Attach users name to order

-## Lessons Learned:

-- Emphasis placed on correct paths for CSS in HTML using EJS
-- Locating and using flavico browser tab icon
-- Authentication with Passport